Enrollments:

 Termination of Registration:

-Students who for any reason decide to terminate their registration before the end of the academic session must give prior written notice either to the Finance Office or to the Academic Department and must return their student campus card.
+Students who decide to terminate their registration before the end of the academic session must give a prior written notice either to the Finance Office or the Academic Department and return their student campus card.

 Payment Method:

-The fee vouchers are issued by the Finance Office and it is the responsibility of students to collect their fee vouchers on an agreed date / time before the semester commences.
+The Finance Office issues the fee vouchers, and it is the responsibility of students to collect their fee vouchers on an agreed date/time before the semester commences.
 Payment is made directly in the designated bank.

 Reset Tuition Fee:

-All students that have to reset modules as part of their course will be charged the appropriate module fee.
-If a full-time student needs to reset the full academic year the full-time tuition fee will be charged.
+Students who have to reset modules as part of their course will be charged the appropriate module fee.
+The full-time tuition fee will be charged if a full-time student needs to reset the entire academic year.

 Change of Address:

-Students must inform either the Finance Office or the Art & Design Office, of any change in either their term time or their permanent address.
+Students must inform either the Finance Office or the Art & Design Office of any change in their term time or permanent address.

 Change of Name:

-It is the student’s responsibility to ensure that their correct name has been recorded on the Institute’s database.
-Students should inform either the Student Services or their Academic Department of any change in name and must provide documentary evidence as soon as possible following the name change.
-No award certificates will be re-issued in a different name to that recorded at the Course Assessment system and on Database, the Student Information System.
+The student’s responsible for ensuring that their correct name has been recorded on the Institute’s database.
+Students should inform either the Student Services or their Academic Department of any name change and must provide documentary evidence as soon as possible following the name change.
+No award certificates will be re-issued in a different name than that recorded in the Course Assessment system and on Database, the Student Information System.

 Safety: